 The Role and History of Huntington's WA

-- Information and education
+- Service Development and

-The Association is a member of the Australian National Huntington's Association, a loose collective of state Associations, which facilitates the sharing of information resources, policy development, benchmarking in service delivery and provides a conduit for current research developments.
+The Association is a member of the Australian National Huntington's Association, a loose collective of State Associations, which facilitates the sharing of information resources, policy development, benchmarking in service delivery and provides a conduit for current research developments.

 Huntington's WA is one of fifteen neurological support organisations accommodated in the Centre for Neurological Support in Nedlands, WA.

 'To enable the best possible quality of life for people with Huntington's Disease, their families and carers, through advocacy, support and education'.